The president clearly enjoys needling the nation’s most populous state.

 In a Christmas tweet, the president warned of federal intervention:

 No one disputes that California faces a crisis of homelessness.
-Though it’s inherently difficult to count the number of people experiencing homelessness at any given time, the latest estimate puts the statewide tally at over 150,000 people — the highest number since at least 2007.
+Though it’s inherently difficult to count the number of people experiencing homelessness at any given time, the latest federal estimate puts the statewide tally at more than 150,000 people — the highest number since at least 2007.
 And it’s getting worse.
-A new report from the Trump administration’s Housing and Urban Development agency estimated that California’s unhoused population has increased by 16.4% in the last year alone.
+A late 2019 report from the Trump administration’s Housing and Urban Development agency estimated that California’s unhoused population had increased by 16.4% in the previous year alone.
+COVID-19 and the corresponding economic recession are likely to push even more people onto the streets.

 What’s behind the numbers?
-There are many reasons that someone might find themselves living on someone else’s couch or on the street — mental illness, addiction, the vagaries of federal and state funding, domestic violence, bad luck.
+There are many reasons that someone might find themselves living on someone else’s couch or on the street — losing a job, mental illness, addiction, medical bills, the vagaries of federal and state funding, domestic violence.
 But experts say the state’s high cost of housing is not only the most obvious but also the most important factor.

 But hypodermic needles flowing into the sea?
 Almost certainly not.